CBI raids wrong, party stands behind Chidambaram: Cong

 Congress chief spokesperson Randeep Surjewala said, "Mr P Chidambaram is a nationalist and a patriot, whose commitment to the country is unquestionable."

-"To plant source-based preposterous allegations against a former Home Minister and Finance Minister by CBI reflects the lowest ebb in political discourse," Surjewala said on Twitter.
+"To plant source-based preposterous allegations against a former Home Minister and Finance Minister by CBI reflects the lowest ebb in political discourse," Surjewala said.

 "The team showed me an FIR in which I am not named as an accused.
 The search team found nothing and seized nothing," he said.